Greenhouses Gardening: Easy Tips for Beginners

 This buried wire will help prevent and deter any burrowing animals.

-(Word to the Wise: Mice love tomatoes!
-So, you must block & plug all holes and openings in and out of your greenhouse!
+Tip: Mice love tomatoes!
+Be sure to block and seal all holes and openings in your greenhouse!

 STARTING PLANTS IN A SMALL GREENHOUSE: